logicplace/TumbleWeed-Discord/README.md

 When it joins your server for the first time it will create two new roles: TumbleWeed Admin and TumbleWeed Content Provider.
 You may rename these if you want.

+The bot will check for updates every 10 minutes and saves its data every hour (also when you close it).

 ### Unrestricted commands ###

 * tw!tumblr list - List all Tumblr blogs the bot is following for this channel.